Where to buy: Amazon

 So, Is the Pegan Bar the Best Vegan Protein Bar?

-There’s a lot to like about this bar.
+There’s a lot to like about this bar, and it is a really good bar.

 However, with an overall score of 26/30, the Pegan bar isn’t quite the best overall vegan protein bar (although it ranks pretty highly).